Contact the GG Archives

 Mr. Stead had begun his journalistic career while still very young.
 His father was a Congregationalist minister in the north of England, and the family income was too small to give the promising son a university education.
 But his father was able to provide him with something far better, for he inspired his boy with great intellectual, moral, and social ideals.

-A more eager mentality than that of young Stead could not have been found in the whole realm.
-His reading was well directed and voluminous, his memory was prodigious, and a certain amount of schooling sufficed to give some discipline and direction to his further work of self-education.
+A more eager mentality than young Stead could not have been found in the realm.
+His reading was well-directed and voluminous, his memory was prodigious, and a certain amount of schooling sufficed to give some discipline and direction to his further work of self-education.

-As a means of self-support, while still in his teens he entered a business establishment, but constantly wrote for the local press.
-This writing was so original and strong that it led to his appointment as editor of a daily paper called the Northern Echo, published at Darlington, near Newcastle-on-Tyne when he had scarcely more than entered upon his majority.
+As a means of self-support, while still in his teens, he entered a business establishment but constantly wrote for the local press.
+This writing was so original and robust that it led to his appointment as editor of a daily paper called the Northern Echo, published at Darlington, near Newcastle-on-Tyne, when he had scarcely more than entered upon his majority.

 This was in 1871, and his work at Darlington continued for nearly ten years.
 It was during this time that Mr. Gladstone aroused the conscience of England by his attacks upon Lord Beaconsfield's Government for its complacent attitude toward Turkey in the matter of the Bulgarian atrocities.